Nooby/nooby.github.io/index.md

 `2019 - Now`
 __BSc Computing and IT__ (Currently Ongoing)
 - Distance learning as a part time student.
-- Focus on Software Engineering, Cyber Security and Management
+- Focus on Software Engineering, Cyber Security and Management.
 - [The Open University](http://open.ac.uk/)

 ### Apprenticeship